alphagov/govuk-developer-docs/source/manual/deployment-dashboards.html.md

 There are a number of applications with a dashboard showing useful information for the deployment process.

+They can be found in [Grafana](tools.html#grafana), and they are all named "Deployment dashboard - application name", such as [Deployment dashboard - whitehall](https://grafana.publishing.service.gov.uk/dashboard/file/deployment_whitehall.json).

 The existing deployment dashboards are written by puppet every 30 minutes and loaded when Grafana starts.
 Don’t change them directly.

 You can also see further tips on [how we use Graphite](graphite-and-deployment-dashboards.html) to present the data below.